TUNE M1 COMMON ISSUES

 Heater kicks on and off repeatedly, loud operation

-Moderate: Usually Install-RelatedOwners with the Tune-installed Truma heater package ($3,600–$4,000) have reported the heater cycling on and off erratically and running louder than expected.
+Moderate: Usually Install-RelatedOwners with the Tune-installed Truma heater package (the Full Truma Heater Kit is $3,600, or $4,000 with the Insulation Pack) have reported the heater cycling on and off erratically and running louder than expected.
 In most documented cases, the root cause was a loose fitting, not a defective unit.
 One owner traced the issue to a flange fitting that was only hand-tight from the factory install, which prevented proper fuel delivery and caused 50+ failed ignition attempts before diagnosis.

-Check all heater fittings for tightness: fuel line connections, exhaust fittings, and the intake air connection.
+Check every heater fitting for tightness: fuel line connections, exhaust fittings, intake air connection.
 A hand-tight flange is the most common culprit.
-Tighten firmly (but don't over-torque) and test.
-If the issue persists after checking all fittings, contact Tune or Truma directly for diagnosis.
-The heater should run smoothly once fittings are properly secured.
+Tighten firmly (don't over-torque) and test.
+If the problem persists after checking all fittings, contact Tune or Truma for diagnosis.
+The heater runs smoothly once fittings are properly secured.

 Warranty: If installed by Tune, they cover installation-related issues.
 For the heater unit itself, Truma has its own warranty.
 See the full heater guide for alternative heating options.